TAX INCREASE TAX DECREASE

 On December 19, 2017, the House approved the “Tax Cuts and Jobs Act”.
 Although the Senate was expected to quickly follow and approve the measure immediately, there were procedural complications.
 The bill finally went to President Trump on December 22, 2017.
 The legislation includes sweeping reform of the Internal Revenue Code not seen in 31 years.

 Some of the changes in the legislation include a new income tax rate and bracket, increasing the standard deduction, suspending personal and dependency exemptions, increasing the child tax credit, limiting the state and local tax deduction, temporarily reducing the medical expense deduction threshold, and many other changes, including a new deduction for non corporate taxpayers with Qualified Business Income from pass through entities.
 Even though all of these seem to lower taxes, determining whether you have a tax increase tax decrease, still depends upon the individual situation.
+If you are one of the unlucky ones who owe a large tax debt a IRS Fresh Start Program might work for you.

 The legislation’s changes to the income tax brackets will lower tax rates at many income levels.
 But, determining whether a specific taxpayer will see a tax increase, tax decrease will be dependent upon the impact on a specific taxpayer and on other changes such as suspending personal exemptions and suspending or limiting many itemized deductions as well as the increase in the standard deduction.
 So whether a taxpayer has a tax increase tax decrease will be determined on a case by case basis.